-October is National Depression Education Month.
+October is National Depression Education and Awareness Month.
 This is a time for all of us to spend a few minutes or hours learning what we can about this incredibly prevalent and often dangerous mental health disease.
 The more we know, the more likely it is that we will recognize the presence of depression in either ourselves or someone we love.
 That recognition could make an enormous difference or even safe a life.

 1. Depression Statistics In the United States

-Unfortunately, one of the first things we need to understand when it comes to depression education is that compiling accurate statistics can be difficult.
+Unfortunately, one of the first things we need to understand when it comes to depression education and awareness is that compiling accurate statistics can be difficult.
 That’s because a large number of people who suffer from this disease in the United States are not diagnosed, as we’ve previously discussed.
 Therefore, any look at depression statistics needs to be viewed through this lens.

 Despite that unfortunate challenge, there are depression statistics available.
 According to the National Institutes of Mental Health, an estimated 21 million American adults suffered from some level of depression in 2020.
 That represents more than 8 percent of the adult population in the United States, or more people than the populations of all but three states: California, New York and Florida.